 He is a member of the ESRC Peer Review College and sits on the ESRC’s Grants Assessment Panel B and on a number of other ESRC funding panels.
 He also reviews for the European Commission, the Canadian, Austrian, French, German, Polish, Portuguese and Irish Research Councils and the Volkswagen Stiftung.

 John was Director of the Centre for Research in Communication and Culture at Loughborough from 2016 to 2019.
-He is Site Director of the ESRC Midlands Graduate School Doctoral Training Partnership until 2020 and was Head of Department between 2019 and 2021.
-He serves on the Executive Board of the UK’s Media, Communication and Cultural Studies Association (MeCCSA) and is Vice-President of the European Communication Research and Education Association (ECREA).
+He was Site Director of the ESRC Midlands Graduate School Doctoral Training Partnership until 2020 and was Head of Department between 2019 and 2021.
+He serves on the Executive Board of the UK’s Media, Communication and Cultural Studies Association (MeCCSA) and is President of the European Communication Research and Education Association (ECREA).
 In 2020-21 he served as a sub-panel member for the D34 sub-panel of the UK’s Research Excellence Framework.

 John’s research specialism is comparative media: the comparison of media institutions and content across time and space.
 In 2006 he led a project for the BBC’s Governors analysing the BBC’s coverage of the Israeli-Palestinian conflict.
 In 2012 he worked on a project for the BBC Trust examining the BBC’s coverage of the Arab Spring.
 His work seeks to develop the field of comparative media theoretically, methodologically and empirically.
 With Thomas Koenig he introduced the use of computer-aided analysis to large n frame analysis.
 With James Stanyer he introduced the use of fuzzy set qualitative comparative analysis to the study of media.
 He also writes more broadly on digital media, political communication, and the development of the field of communication and media.